english-blog/english-blog.github.io/_posts/2011-07-05-the-five-love-languages-gary-chapman-book-review.md

 ### 2. Quality Time

 By quality time, he means giving your undivided attention to your spouse frequently.
 Maybe sitting with her on the couch and talking to her for 15 minutes a day (remember to switch off the TV).
 Listen.
 Let her talk.
 Don't give solutions, if she did not ask for it.
 Learning to listen could be difficult for many men.
-On an average, we could listen for 7 seconds before we pump our thoughts into the discussion.
+On average, we could listen for 7 seconds before we pump our thoughts into the discussion.
 Just listen.
 Or just spend time with her.
 Go for a walk.
-Do things together.As simple as that.
+Do things together.
+As simple as that.
 For many women, this means a lot.
 A quality time during the extreme happiness and during a crisis will remain in her memory till her last breath.

 ### 3. Receiving Gifts